Contrast-Security-OSS/docs/content/user/ui/settings/Groups.md

 tags: "TeamServer groups acls"
 -->

 Contrast provides role based access control (RBAC) capabilities through groups.
 RBAC is an approach used to assign system, organization and application access to authorized users.
 Contrast has two types of groups: Organization Groups, which are used to assign organization and application access, and System Groups, which are used to assign system access.
-System Groups are only available to on-premise customers.
+System Groups are only available to on-premises customers.

 ## Organization Groups